polyseam/cndi/docs/walkthroughs/aws/airflow-tls.md

        └────── argo-ingress.json
 ```

+Verify all applications and manifests in the GitHub repository are present and their status is healthy in the Argocd UI

 ![Argocd UI](/docs/walkthroughs/aws/img/argocd-ui-2.png)

 ## 🧐 Verify that Airflow is accessible on the chosen domain

-After setting up your airflow application on the chosen domain, it is necessary to verify that Airflow is accessible.
+After setting up your Airflow application on the chosen domain, it is necessary to verify that Airflow is accessible.
 To do this, the user can simply go to the chosen domain and see if they can see Airflow's login page.
 The default username is `admin` and the password is `admin`.
 If the page is accessible, then the user can log in and begin using Airflow.
 If not, the user wait, should go back and make sure the previous steps were was done correctly.

 ![Airflow UI](/docs/walkthroughs/aws/img/airflow-ui-0.png)